Gustav Freytag: Debit and Credit

 Freytag's literary fame was made universal by the publication in 1855 of his novel, Soll und Haben (Debit and Credit), which was translated into almost all European languages.
 It was translated into English by Georgiana Harcourt in 1857.

 It was hailed as one of the best German novels and praised for its sturdy but unexaggerated realism.
 Its main purpose is the recommendation of the German middle class as the soundest element in the nation, but it also has a more directly patriotic intention in the contrast it draws between the supposedly homely virtues of the German, while presenting in negative light Poles and Jews.
 In the novel a Jewish merchant is presented as a villain and threat to Germany.
 German colonists are presented as "superior" to "wild", "inferior" and "uncivilized" Poles who are also shown sometimes in racist terms.
 The novel affirmed the claim of German "masters" to seize the land of the "weaker race" justified by supposedly "superior" German culture.
 The novel applied blatant racism to Slavs while focusing on Poles; the author stated that Poles have "no culture" and are unable to create civilization.
 Freytag also claimed that Poles will only become proper human beings through German rule and colonization, and giving up their language and culture.
 Soll und Haben set an example for a body of colonial literature about the "eastern marches" and also started a public reinterpretation of the Ostsiedlung, which was now presented as historical mission of the Germans (Kulturträger), legitimizing continued occupation of Polish areas and suppressions of Polish population.

-Die verlorene Handschrift
+The Lost Manuscript

 At the duke's request, Freytag was attached to the staff of the Crown Prince of Prussia in the Franco-Prussian War of 1870–71, and was present at the Battles of Wörth and Sedan.
-Before this, he had published another novel, Die verlorene Handschrift (1864), in which he endeavoured to do for German university life what Soll und Haben had done for commercial life.
+Before this, he had published another novel, The Lost Manuscript (Die verlorene Handschrift) (1864), in which he endeavoured to do for German university life what Soll und Haben had done for commercial life.
 The hero is a young German professor, who is so wrapped up in his search for a manuscript by Tacitus that he is oblivious to an impending tragedy in his domestic life.
 The book was, however, less successful than its predecessor.